catalyst-cloud/catalystcloud-docs/source/database.rst

   +--------------------------------------+----------+

 Next we need to decide on the resource requirements for our database instance.
-We do this by picking out a flavor from the list available.
+We do this by picking a flavor from the available list:

 .. code-block:: bash